MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

   - Scope - who has access, examples:
     - collab@gmail.com
     - allUsers (anyone on the internet)
-    - allAuthenticatedUsers (anyone authenticated with google account)
+    - allAuthenticatedUsers (anyone authenticated with a Google account)
   - Permission - what level of access (owner, write, read)
 - Signed URL - Signed and Timed Cryptographic Key
   - “Valet key” access to buckets and objects via ticket
     - The ticket is a cryptographically signed URL
     - Time-limited
     - Operations specified in the ticket: HTTP GET, PUT, DELETE (not POST)
-    - Any user with URL can invoke permitted operations
+    - Any user with a URL can invoke permitted operations
-  - Example using private account key and gsutil: gsutil signurl -d 10m path/to/privatekey.p12 gs://bucket/object
+  - Example using private account key and gsutil: `gsutil signurl -d 10m path/to/privatekey.p12 gs://bucket/object`
     - Signed Policy Document - Control File Upload Policy

 ### 3.03.
 Cloud Storage Features